abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

-Some concepts we hope to discuss are the Kodaira-Spencer map, Gauss-Manin connections, Griffiths transversality, period domains, and monodromy.
+Some concepts we hope to discuss are the Kodaira-Spencer map, Gauss-Manin connections, the Riemann-Hilbert correspondence, Griffiths transversality, period domains, and monodromy.

 We will probably start by covering Chapters 9 and 10 of